-Sharing my tips for managing stress & anxiety during quarantine with references from my past therapy sessions these past few months.
+Sharing my tips for managing stress & anxiety during quarantine with references from my therapy sessions from March through June.

 Well here we are, another week in quarantine.
 Some days are fine.
 Others days are not and that is ok.
 I have been fortunate enough to be able to continue my therapy sessions with my therapist.
 I shared some of my notes on Instagram and received a lot of positive feedback.
 So this week, I wanted to share tips for managing stress & anxiety during quarantine from the notes I have been taking during my therapy sessions.
 PLEASE NOTE: I am not a mental health professional.
 These are simply takeaways from my past therapy sessions.